 The left part of Figure 10 presents the histograms of the Ku band atmospheric attenuation of the Sigma0.
 In this figure, Sentinel-3A attenuation is compared to the model attenuation computed from ECMWF analyses and Jason3 attenuation from IGDR products.
-The results for both instruments are very similar to model results with an average attenuation close to 0.21dB for S-3A, 0.19dB for Jason3 (0.2dB for model attenuation).
+The results for both instruments are very similar to model results with an average attenuation close to 0.21dB for S-3A, 0.20dB for Jason3 and 0.2dB for model attenuation.
+Note that the model attenuation shows in that histogram is the attenuation computed at Sentinel-3A time and geolocation.
 The right panel of Figure 10 shows a map of the difference of MWR attenuation and model attenuation computed from ECMWF analyses for Sentinel-3A.
 Globally a bias of 0.01 dB between MWR and model attenuation can be estimated from this plot.

-Figure 10 : Ku band Atmospheric attenuation of the Sigma0 Left : Histograms for Sentinel-3A/MWR, Jason3/AMR, Model attenuation; Right: Map of difference of MWRmodel atmospheric attenuation for Sentinel-3A
+Figure 10 : Ku band Atmospheric attenuation of the Sigma0 Left : Histograms for Sentinel-3A/MWR, Jason3/AMR, Model attenuation(selection of latitude between -60°/60° for all instruments, distance to shoreline >50km for S3A); Right: Map of difference of MWR-model atmospheric attenuation for Sentinel-3A